azeey/gz-sensors/tutorials/03_thermal_camera.md

 ## Thermal Camera Limitations

 The thermal camera has a few limitations:
-* When assigning a temperature to a model, that temperature is applied equally across the whole model instead of having a gradient that falls off from the center of a heat source.
-    - The current implementation allows for a temperature to be assigned to a model, but doesn't allow for the location of a heat source in a model to be specified.
 * If one object with a given temperature blocks another object with a given temperature (with respect to the thermal camera's point of view), the blocked object will not be displayed at all, regardless of each object's thickness and temperature difference between them (see the image below for an example).
 A more realistic implementation would have the camera display temperature fluctuations in the closer object if the temperature difference between the two objects is large enough, and if the closer object isn't too thick.
     - More information about thermal camera behavior can be found [here](https://www.flir.com/discover/cores-components/can-thermal-imaging-see-through-walls/).